Proverbs 17:21

 He that begetteth a fool doeth it to his sorrow: and the father of a fool hath no joy.

 Do you want to mess up your life?
 Forfeit your joy, and face sorrow and shame?
 Then have a child that is a fool!
 A disgraceful and troublesome child can suck the life out of your soul.
-It will be a calamity that crushes you and your spouse (Pr 10:1; 17:25; 19:13).
+It is a calamity that can crush you and your spouse (Pr 10:1; 17:25; 19:13).

 All children are born with a foolish heart that defaults to selfishness, sloth, and sin (Pr 22:15; Ps 14:1-3; 51:5; 58:3).
 However, this foolishness may usually be driven out of a child by reproof and a corrective rod (Pr 22:15; 19:13; 20:30; 23:13-14; 26:3; 29:15).